UKHomeOffice/playbook/glossary.md

 excerpt_separator: <!--more-->
 ---

-Explanation of the Terms used in the playbook
+Explanation of the terms used in the playbook

 ## Activities
 Activities are what people do to use a service and what happens to make that service work.